Here is a look at instances when sport, often a tool to propagate the idea of world peace, found itself caught in the crossfire.

 "Following an escalation in the New Zealand Government threat levels for Pakistan, and advice from (New Zealand Cricket) security advisors on the ground, it has been decided the BLACKCAPS will not continue with the tour," New Zealand Cricket said in a statement.

 Arrangements are being made for the team to leave the country.

 The Kiwis were in Pakistan for the first time since 2003 and were due to play three ODIs, followed by five Twenty20 matches.

-Ten Sri Lankan players, including T20 skipper Lasith Malinga and former captains Angelo Mathews and Thisara Perera, pulled out of the upcoming tour of Pakistan citing security concerns, officials said on September 9.
+Ten Sri Lankan players, including Lasith Malinga, Angelo Mathews and Thisara Perera, pulled out of the tour of Pakistan citing security concerns, officials said on September 9.

 The Sri Lanka Cricket board said players in a preliminary squad were briefed on security arrangements for the six-match limited over series starting September 27 and the 10 players "chose to stay away".

 A day before the start of what was to be the third and final Test of the tour, Bangladesh's cricket team was on its way for Friday (March 15) prayers at the Masjid Al Noor mosque in Christchurch, which was to be followed by a practice session.